XinyuKang22/kata-separation-of-concerns/sections/030_service_structure.md

 3. Invokes the virus scanning service.
 4. Interprets the results to decide what to do.
 5. Uploads the content to S3.
-6. Sometimes, updates mongo with the meta-data.
+6. Sometimes, updates mongo with the metadata.
 7. Returns a HTTP response to the caller (leveraging `fastify`).

 This general pattern will repeat in nearly everything that we build.